OMAHA, Neb. – The Michael Phelps and Ryan Lochte Show is down to its last act at the U.S. Olympic trials.

 Lochte beat Phelps in the event at last year's world championships in Shanghai while setting the first world record since high-tech body suits were banned.
-But the Floridian also has to swim the prelims and semifinals of the 200 backstroke — he's the world champ — on Friday, while Phelps only has one event.
+But the Floridian also has to swim the prelims and semifinals of the 200 backstroke -- he is the world champ in it -- on Friday, while Phelps only has one event.

-"I have a hard double tomorrow," Lochte said.
+"I have a hard double tomorrow," he said.

-He scratched the 100 freestyle final on Friday night to ease his schedule and focus on his stronger events, opening up a spot in the eight-man final for first alternate Jason Lezak.
-The 36-year-old sprinter saved Phelps' bid for eight gold medals in Beijing with his anchor leg of the 400 free relay.
+Lochte scratched the 100 freestyle final on Friday night to ease his schedule and focus on his stronger events.
+Matt Grevers also scratched, and their moves opened up spots in the eight-man final for Jason Lezak and Dave Walters.
+Lezak saved Phelps' bid for eight gold medals in Beijing with his anchor leg of the 400 free relay.

-"He better owe me something," Lochte said joking when asked about giving Lezak another chance to get back to the Olympics.
+"He better owe me something," Lochte joked when asked about giving Lezak another chance to get back to the Olympics at 36.